MlHsieh/easy-excel-plot/README.md

 ## How to use

-1. Download release v1.0 from [here](https://github.com/MlHsieh/easy-excel-plot/releases).
+1. Download the latest version from [here](https://github.com/MlHsieh/easy-excel-plot/releases).
 2. Install and setup Spreadsheet Link, see instructions [below](#install-and-setup-spreadsheet-link-toolbox).
 3. Unzip the file and open `Plot.xlsm`.
 4. Follow the steps in `Plot.xlsm`.